Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0004-Seggregation-of-system-into-domains.md

 As a part of the ongoing discussions currently running on how to create a more modular/domain driven system, we have come up with a solution that means splitting the entire system into smaller pieces.

-## Decision Drivers <!-- optional -->

-* We need better support for commit teams, because the current structure with mono repo and folders does not give us the possibility to use the github teams tools.
-* We need to be able to handle deployments of any given part of the system, without interfering with other parts of the system.
-(Breaking them).
-* We need to be able to have a central place for everything that is related to an individual domain, to be able to easier give users an overview of the current domain they are working in.
-* The mono repository strategy in github does not give us the tools we need to be able to support the above drivers.

 ## Decision Outcome

 The current system will be segregated into smaller domains, currently we have identified 3 domains (more will follow).
 These domains will be put into separate repositories to support the decision drivers.